getbubblenow/javicle/README.md

 every operation.

 ## What's with the name?
 A cross between a javelin and an icicle?
+JSON and a miracle?
-Does that have any positive connotations?
+Something with positive connotations?
 I really don't like naming things.